Email Newsletters and Reminders Privacy Notice

 Details of what information we collect from you, what we do with it and who it might be shared with.

 We collect your email address so that we can send you the emails you have subscribed to.
+Emails we send you will include information about new planning applications near you, bin day reminders, local events, invitations to participate in consultations, garden waste updates and other related Council services.
 We rely on your consent to do this.

 You can stop receiving emails from us at any time by clicking unsubscribe in the email you've been sent.
 You can also contact us and asked to be removed from any of our email services.